 Low digital security awareness puts nation’s online space at risk – Cybersecurity Analyst

-Kuuku Osei-Baidoo
+Alexander Kuuku Osei-Baidoo

-Kuuku Osei-Baidoo
+Alexander Kuuku Osei-Baidoo

 5 Min Read

-He made this statement in reference to the World Password Day, which is observed annually on the first Thursday of May to raise awareness about the importance of password security, the most common threats, and best practices for users to follow.
+He made this statement in reference to World Password Day, which is observed annually on the first Thursday of May to raise awareness about the importance of password security, the most common threats, and best practices for users to follow.

 In an interview with UniversNews, Joseph Quaye stated that the average Ghanaian does not prioritize cybersecurity due to low cybersecurity awareness.

-According to Mr. Quaye, some people set simple passwords that can easily be figured out by a third party hence leaving their accounts vulnerable on the internet.
+According to Mr. Quaye, some people set simple passwords that can easily be figured out by a third party, hence leaving their accounts vulnerable on the internet.

 “When we say awareness, people gain awareness of cybersecurity issues but in Ghana it is very very low.
 It is improving but it’s very low actually as the average person doesn’t really think of their security, which is why you hear a lot of people losing access to their Facebook and other social media accounts because the password they are setting you would be surprised.. some are very, very, very simple; like 12345 can be a password to someone.
 So I mean, generally, our awareness towards cyber security issues is low.
 Once that keeps on improving with time I mean, generally it will affect our password practices.”